Traceable mixnets: Introduction

-\emph{Proofs of correct shuffle} represent the state-of-the-art approach in the area of verifiable mixnets.
-A proof-of-shuffle proves in zero-knowledge that a list of ciphertexts is a permutation and re-encryption of another list of ciphertexts.
-This, combined with verifiable decryption techniques \citep{furukawa-shuffle-verifiable-decryption}, provides a zero-knowledge proof that a list of plaintexts is a decryption and permutation of a list of ciphertexts.
-Such an approach can also prove that a \emph{sublist} in the mixnet output list is a decryption and permutation of its corresponding sublist in the mixnet input list.
-However, as shown in Figure \ref{fig:mixnet-vs-sm}, this does not help answer the TraceIn/TraceOut queries \emph{in zero knowledge}.
+\emph{Proofs of shuffle} are the state-of-the-art verifiable mixnet techniques.
+A proof-of-shuffle proves in ZK that two ciphertext lists are permutations and re-encryptions of each other.
+This, combined with verifiable decryption techniques \citep{furukawa-shuffle-verifiable-decryption}, provides a ZKP that a list of plaintexts is a decryption and permutation of a list of ciphertexts.
+These approaches can also prove that a \emph{sublist} of the plaintext list is a decryption and permutation of its corresponding sublist in the input ciphertext list.
+However, as shown in Figure \ref{fig:mixnet-vs-sm}, they leak extra information beyond TraceIn/TraceOut query outputs.

+Note that unlike non-interactive verifiable mixnets, an interactive verifiable/traceable mixnet necessarily requires the mix-servers to store their permutations.
+Thus, forward secrecy of query results is not maintained under future compromise of stored permutations.